smart-data-models/dataModel.Streetlighting/StreetlightControlCabinet/doc/spec_DE.md

       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     brandName:
-      description: 'Name of the cabinet''s brand'
+      description: Name of the cabinet's brand
       type: string
       x-ngsi:
         model: https://schema.org/brand
         type: Property
     color:
-      description: 'The color of the product'
+      description: The color of the product
       type: string
       x-ngsi:
         model: https://schema.org/color
         type: Property
     compliantWith:
-      description: 'A list of standards to which the cabinet controller is compliant with (ex.
-IP54)'
+      description: A list of standards to which the cabinet controller is compliant with (ex.
+IP54)
       items:
         type: string
       minItems: 1